 It may be that organisations need to engage external advisors to help assess algorithms and perform algorithmic audits.
-Companies with a New Zealand presence such as Deloitte and Accenture provide services in this area.390 realise the benefits of diversity, tech companies could also consider recruiting from non-traditional sources, or using blind CV assessment in recruitment processes
+Companies with a New Zealand presence such as Deloitte and Accenture provide services in this area.

-"While there appears to be relatively good ethnic diversity generally, there are very few women, Māori and Pasifika currently in the Al talent pool in NZ."
+"While there appears to be relatively good ethnic diversity generally, there are very few women, Māori and Pasifika currently in the AI talent pool in NZ."

-Al FORUM - Growing the Talent Pool Working Group
+AI FORUM - Growing the Talent Pool Working Group